hashicorp/consul-template/README.md

 {{services}}
 ```

-This example will query Consul's default datacenter.
-You can specify an optional parameter to the `services` call to specify the datacenter:
+This example will query Consul's default data center.
+You can specify an optional parameter to the `services` call to specify the data center:

 ```liquid
 {{services "@east-aws"}}